 Coaching in health-care settings

-Behavioural Coaches work with individual physicians, supervisors and administrative personnel in hospitals and other public and private health organizations.
+Behavioral Coaches work with individual physicians, supervisors and administrative personnel in hospitals and other public and private health organizations.
 Some of the coaching areas include: personal leadership, management skills, managing interpersonal conflicts with and among staff, career development and career transition.
 Executive coaching services around leadership and management skills in hospitals typically focus on competencies for doctors in management and leadership positions.
 These include resource allocation, strategic planning and meeting the demand for profitability while maintaining medical values and ethics.

 Sales coaching